d00379553/Utahtech-CS2450/journal.md

 Date: 3/27/2025 - Subject: Week 11
 This week we worked on the refactoring project.
 This helps up organize and clean up our code so it can be reusable in the future.

+Date: 4/3/2025 - Subject: Week 12
+This week we worked on the developement pipeline automations.
+We also continued to work on our group website.